There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 Cons: Dude.
 You just asked a bunch of 7-year-olds to carry your weight.
 Another downside: when she says yes, you'll both be standing awkwardly in front of a throng of kiddies, meaning you'll only get a chaste kiss, maximum.

-The Plunge Endorsement: The Vacation
+The Plunge Endorsement: the Vacation

 If she likes: Things that don't suck.